Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 ```

 if you console.log the `counter` you will see the `1, 2, 1, 2` => because the backpack for the `myNewFunction` is totally different from the backpack of the `anotherFunction`

+Because when you run `myNewFunction` and `anotherFunction` they will create totally different `execution contexts` with totally different `backpacks`